domludera/raningInThe90s/README.md

 ```

 # raningInThe90s
-Yes, I want know.
+Yes, I want to know.
 Yes, I want to see.